SŪKKHIST BUDDHISM

 With pure panoramic sensing as vulnerable animals use it, it is not possible to start thinking or wanting.

 It is directly doing and being at the same time.
-It evolved in order to be ready and waiting, on the lookout, aware, alive, watchful.
+It evolved in order to be ready and waiting, on the lookout, aware, alive, and watchful.
 It is built for that purpose.

 It belongs in the list – it deserves to be at the top of the list: